felangel/bloc/docs/fluttertodostutorial.md

   - `TodosOverviewToggleAllRequested` - Toggles completion for all.
 Like "Mark all as Done".
 If all Todos are marked as done, then this event will toggle them to not done.
   - `TodosOverviewClearCompletedRequested` - Deletes all completed Todos.
 - Special
   - `TodosOverviewUndoDeletionRequested` - This undoes a Todo delete, e.g. an accidental deletion.
-Note: As implemented, this doesn't provide a Todo.
-So, this suggest that the `TodosOverviewState` will have to keep track of the most recently deleted Todo.
+Note: As implemented, this doesn't provide a Todo as an argument.
+So, this suggests that the `TodosOverviewState` will have to keep track of the most recently deleted Todo.
-  - `TodosOverviewFilterChanged` - This takes a `TodosViewFilter` as an argument and changes the view to filter.
-This suggests that `TodosOverviewState` will keep track of the current view.
+  - `TodosOverviewFilterChanged` - This takes a `TodosViewFilter` as an argument and changes the view by applying a filter.
+This suggests that `TodosOverviewState` will keep track of the current view filter.

 ### todos_overview_state.dart

 Let's create `todos_overview/bloc/todos_overview_state.dart` and define the different states we'll need to handle.